 AWS Elastic Compute Cloud (EC2)#

-The AWS EC2 client of Lithops can provide a truely serverless user experience on top of EC2 where Lithops creates new Virtual Machines (VMs) dynamically in runtime and scale Lithops jobs against them.
-Alternatively Lithops can start and stop an existing VM instances.
+The AWS EC2 client of Lithops can provide a truely serverless user experience on top of EC2 where Lithops creates new Virtual Machines (VMs) dynamically in runtime and scale Lithops jobs against them (Create & Reuse modes).
+Alternatively Lithops can start and stop an existing VM instance (Consume mode).

 AWS#